 - Perpetuating the tradition of the sport of wild Bobwhite quail hunting.

 The NBTC is guided by a 12-member Steering Committee.
-The Group also has six working Subcommittees:
+The Group also has five working Subcommittees:

 - Agricultural Policy